frossm/rpncalc/mdbook/src/Chapters/Acknowledgements.md

 This is a simple user guide for a tiny piece of software.
 But I have used other people's art and applications to create RPNCalc and I want to ensure I recognize them and give them thanks.

+## Libraries

+Extensive use of several libraries were used in RPNCalc.
+I'd like to publicly thank the authors and give them credit for their hard work.
+The licenses for these libraries is detailed in the `Licenses` chapter.

+- [JCommander](ttps://jcommander.org) is used to parse the command line for options and parameters

+- [jAnsi](https://github.com/fusesource/jansi) allows for colorized output in the consoles

+- [jUnit5](https://github.com/junit-team/junit5) is used for automated unit testing

+- [Maven](https://maven.apache.org/) build tool is used extensively in RPNCalc

+- [OpenJDK](https://adoptium.net) is the engine that runs Java on my systems.
+You may be running another Java Development Kit (JDK) or Java Runtime Environment (JRE)

 ## Graphics

-I'd like to thank FlatIcon.com for their non-commercial use license for the top right icons used in this guide as well as IconFinder.
+I'd like to give recognition and attribution to the authors of the icons used in this guide.

 - Install: <a href="https://www.flaticon.com/free-icons/easy-installation" title="easy installation icons">Easy installation icons created by Freepik - Flaticon</a>